Studio3T/robomongo/README.md

 Download
 ========

-You can download tested install packages for OS X, Windows, and Linux from our site: [www.robomongo.org](http://www.robomongo.org).
+You can download tested installer packages for macOS, Windows, and Linux from our site: [www.robomongo.org](http://www.robomongo.org).

-The latest stable release is currently [**Robo 3T 1.2**](http://blog.robomongo.org/robo-3t-1-2/).
+The latest stable release is currently [**Robo 3T 1.3**](http://blog.robomongo.org/robo-3t-1-3/).

 Support
 =======